 Dr Jenny Hamper is an experienced GP who is passionate about changing health outcomes for the people of PNG.
-She is returning to New Ireland Province to continue the work she undertook for ADI in 2013 and 2014.
+She returned to New Ireland Province in 2019 to continue the work she undertook for ADI in 2013 and 2014.

 “The ADI team are enthusiastic and energetic and treat hundreds of people during each remote patrol clinic.
 I remember being very busy most days.
 I tried to see patients with the health workers at my side in order to do some case based teaching.
 However, owing to the high numbers of patients, this was sometimes difficult.